 In May 2014, we entered into a second amended and restated loan agreement, or the Loan Agreement, with Squadron.
 The Loan Agreement was further amended on November 19, 2015 to add a \$7.0 million revolving credit facility.
 Pursuant to the Loan Agreement, Squadron has provided us with (i) a term loan credit facility in a principal amount of \$11.4 million and (ii) a revolving credit facility in a maximum principal amount at any time outstanding of up to \$7.0 million.
-The largest principal amount outstanding at any time during the years ended December 31, 2014 and 2015 was \$11.4 million.
-As of December 31, 2015, we had \$11.4 million in outstanding debt under the term loan credit facility and no outstanding debt under the revolving credit facility.
+The largest principal amount outstanding at any time since May 2014 was \$11.4 million.
+As of March 31, 2016, we had \$11.4 million in outstanding debt under the term loan credit facility and no outstanding debt under the revolving credit facility.
 Borrowings under the Loan Agreement are secured by substantially all of our assets and are unconditionally guaranteed by our sole subsidiary.